-- The main Howard-Tilton Memorial Library houses the Latin American Library and the Maxwell Music Library.
+- The main Howard-Tilton Memorial Library houses the Latin American Library and Media Services.
 The Rudolph Matas Library is located in the School of Medicine.

 - The Special Collections Division in Jones Hall includes the Hogan Archive of New Orleans Music and New Orleans Jazz, Southeastern Architectural Archive, University Archives, Rare Books and Manuscripts and the Louisiana Collection.